Lortab Addiction & Abuse

 When considering your available treatment options for detox, you may encounter information about at-home detox for Lortab addiction.
 While this method is not unheard of, it can present a number of risks depending on your individual circumstances.
 If you are facing a decision between the do-it-yourself detox approach and a detox program, it’s important to note both internal and external factors that could impede your sobriety.

 When detoxing at home, you face a number of challenges that lead to a higher likelihood of relapse.
 Some of these difficulties may include:

 - Access to Lortab and other pain medication

 - The stress of family, work and home life

 - No medical assistance in the event of a withdrawal-related emergency

 - No access to medication for coping with withdrawal symptoms

-If you or a loved one is struggling with a Lortab dependency, please call us today.
+If you or a loved one is struggling with Lortab addiction, please call us today.
+We offer various personalized treatment programs for Lortab addiction and various other addictions.
 We are ready to help you start your sobriety!